bschlaman/chess/README.md

 1. FEN is parsed and board is initialized and printed
 1. A timer is started using clock\_t clock from time.h
 1. perft2 is run.
 This function currently resides in eval.c and uses the [chess programming wiki implementation](https://www.chessprogramming.org/Perft)
-> I'ts important to understand the difference between perft and perft2: perft2 avoids the last make/unmake call by returning the number of legal moves at depth 1.
+> It's important to understand the difference between perft and perft2: perft2 avoids the last make/unmake call by returning the number of legal moves at depth 1.
 I am not yet sure which of these qperft uses, but for my own pride I hope it's using perft2!
 Inside perft2:
 1. Call `genLegalMoves`
 1. Call `makeMove`